Vrittik/SystemDesign.Core/bin/systemDesign/Core/VendingMachine/readme.md

 HasMoney state - Insert coin, select product, refund button/actions SelectProductState - Add product code, refund button/actions Dispense state - dispense the product, get change actions.
 Note: Inventory needs to be reduced in this state

-Basic intuition:
-Define a state interface having multiple action
-A machine having the state in its parameter (is a dependency) Definitions of the state interface each performing some actions only

-In the interface prototypes, take Machine as one of the parameters when required.
-Whenever state is to be updated in  the machine, perform it inside the functions.

-Use the new State in main method by Machine.getCurrentState() and then perform other actions.
 -----------------------